best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ## Write tests before writing logic (TDD)

-## Write tests to ensure that bugs are fixed
+## Write tests to assure that bugs are fixed